PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 #### Group by Due Date

 - **Overdue**: Tasks whose Due date is passed
 - **This Week**: Due Date is in this week, ending on upcoming Saturday midnight Pacific time.
 - **Next Week**: Due Date is not before the end of this week, but is before the end of next Saturday midnight Pacific time.
 - **Future**: Due Date is more than 2 weeks away

-- **Done**: All tasks marked as Done in the last 15 days.
-User is Responsible or Accountable.

 - **Sort order in each bucket** : All other task except done task, tasks are ascending order of the due date.
-Done task are sorted in descending order of done date.

 #### Group by Priority

 - **Critical**: Task whose priority is critical
 - **High Priority**: Task whose priority is High
 - **Normal**: Task whose priority is normal
 - **Sort order in each bucket** : All other task except done task, tasks are ascending order of the due date.
-Done task are sorted in ascending order of done date.

 #### Group by Status

-- **Notified**
-- **Ready**
+- **Notified**: Task whose status is `Notified`
+- **Ready**: Task whose status is `Ready`
-- **In Progress**
+- **In Progress**: Task whose status is `In Progress`
-- **Blocked**
-- **Done**
+- **Blocked**: Task whose status is `Blocked`
 - **Sorting order in each bucket:** All other task except done task, tasks are ascending order of the due date.

+`Done` bucket will shows the all task marked as Done in the last 15 days.
+It will always shows in last.
 Done task are sorted in descending order of done date.

-Done bucket will be the same for both.
+When user change the group by, this changes won't be reflected in Done bucket.

 Shows tasks count with each group and tabs.
 When there isn't any task available in any bucket, that bucket won't be available.